 Welcome to the Science Program!
-We are proud of the variety of science courses that are offered at CHS.
-As a general guideline, the science program is structured into three (3) different pathways of study based on students' post-secondary plans.
+We are extremely proud of the variety of science courses that are offered at CHS.
+As a general guideline, the science program is structured into three (3) different pathways of study based on students' interests, experiences, and/or post-secondary plans.

-Option I is a challenging curriculum that is designed to meet the needs of students who plan to enter into a career directly following high school, or enroll in a two-year post-secondary program.
+Option I is a challenging curriculum that is designed to meet the needs of students who plan to enter into a career directly following high school, enroll in a trades/ vocational program, or a two-year post-secondary program.
+Biology and Geo-Environmental Science have Option I denoted in the course title, while Applied Chemistry and Conceptual Physics would be in this respective pathway but do not have the Option I title in the course name.

-Option II provides a rigorous, in-depth science experience to meet the needs of students who are interested in attending a two or four-year college program.
+Option II provides a rigorous, in-depth science experience to meet the needs of students who are interested in attending a trade school/ vocational program and/or two or four-year college program.
 Students in Option II are strongly encouraged to take four (4) or more courses in science during their high school years.

 Honors and/or Advanced Placement (AP) courses are designed for the accelerated math/science student.
-The Honors/AP curricula are designed for those students demonstrating exceptional interest and ability in the sciences.
+The Honors/AP curricula are designed for those students demonstrating exceptional interest and ability in the sciences and math.
 In this option, students will be strongly encouraged to take at least five (5) courses in science during their high school career.